-While it is true that the super forms for the Outer Sailor Guardians never had proper transformation sequences in the 90s anime (and it was more of a shock to find that Sailor Pluto's base form never had a transformation sequence at all in Sailor Moon Crystal despite having one in Sailor Moon S) it is not true that Sailor Saturn's transformations were never seen.
-And yet many long time fans still are not aware of her previous sequences.
+While it is true that the super forms for the Outer Sailor Guardians never had proper transformation sequences in the 90s anime (and it was more of a shock to find that Sailor Pluto's base form never had a transformation sequence at all in Sailor Moon Crystal, despite having one in Sailor Moon S) it is not true that Sailor Saturn never had a transformation sequence at all.

 Sailor Saturn on Sega Saturn

 Fans in Japan saw a trio of Sailor Moon SuperS fighting games in 1996 all with the same story.
-The Sailor Guardians are fighting each other over who should be the real leader of the team, and then the Outer Sailor Guardians join in on the fun, despite (in the anime canon) Pluto still being slightly dead (or at least, busy) and Hotaru still being an infant.
-(She's allowed to go back to her normal 12 year old body for this one occasion if you follow the video games.)
+The Sailor Guardians are fighting each other over who should be the real leader of the team, and then the Outer Sailor Guardians join in on the fun, despite (in the anime canon) Pluto still being slightly dead (or at least, busy if you watch the SuperS movie) and Hotaru still being an infant.
+(She's allowed to go back to her normal 12-year-old body for this one occasion, if you follow the video games.)

 An animated story unfolds as you play through arcade mode, and each of the girls has a new transformation, including new solo transformations for Super Sailor Moon and Super Sailor Chibi Moon and at long last, Sailor Saturn's first ever transformation.

-An interesting side note, if you are able to watch all of the animated scenes from the aforementioned Sega Saturn game, you'll find the short could have worked on it's own as an OVA.
-The events take place mostly before episode 161 as is evident by Pegasus still being around, but Pluto and Saturn only being here for a short time.
-The SuperS movie picks up after episode 166 where Pegasus is out of the picture, Pluto is back to normal and Chibiusa is able to use her mother's attack.
-So the video game combined with the movie could have easily been used to slide the story towards Hotaru's full revival in episode 167.
-Evidence of this exists in SuperS merchandise that predates her return to the series, such as her curious Sailor Moon SuperS Excellent Team fashion doll, her inclusion in the SuperS musical stage plays and the image of Sailor Saturn popping up on officially licensed SuperS themed posters despite her otherwise being absent outside of the segments animated for this video game.
+Evidence of this exists in SuperS merchandise that predates her return to the series, such as her curious Sailor Moon SuperS Excellent Team fashion doll, her inclusion in the SuperS musical stage plays and the image of Sailor Saturn popping up on officially licensed SuperS themed posters despite her otherwise being absent from the season, outside of the segments animated for this video game.

-On June 20th, 2016, fans were treated to a brand new transformation sequence that fit seamlessly into the narrative of the episode.
+On June 20th, 2016, fans were treated to a brand-new transformation sequence that fit seamlessly into the narrative of the episode.

 As slowly as Sailor Moon and equally as graceful, Sailor Saturn floats across the screen as her gem flashes in white and purple, fusing both tiara colors from all of her manga appearances.

 A Super Transformation